cjkfyi/gentoo-installer/README.md

 # `gentoo-installer`

->  Bash script to automate a Gentoo linux installation.
+>  Bash script to automate your Gentoo Linux installation.